bskinn/opan/doc/source/index.rst

 *Need to add notes about conventions*:

- * Upright sans-serif in equations when referring to code names
+ * Upright sans-serif in equations when referring to code variable names

+ * Roman (serif) text in equations when referring to code functions/methods

  * Italics in text when referring to mathematical symbols

- * Italics in text when referring to code names
+ * Italics in text when referring to code functions or names

  * N always refers to the number of atoms in the system of interest

- * Arbitrary integers repped as R and S
+ * Arbitrary integers represented as R, S, ...

  * [Others?]